tonygilkerson/ckad/practice-questions/question.md

 No resources found in default namespace.
 ```

-### Question 4

-Create a pod from a manifest file called `pod.yaml`.
+### Create a pod from a manifest file called `pod.yaml`.
 The pod should use the `busybox` image and run the command `env`.
 Fetch the command output and save it to a file called `myout.txt`

 Answer: